nesquena/rabl/README.md

 If `cache_sources` is set to `true`, template lookups will be cached for improved performance.
 The cache can be reset manually by running `Rabl.reset_source_cache!` within your application.

+If `cache_all_output` is set to `true` then every template including each individual template used as part of a collection will be cached separately.
+Additionally, anything within child, glue and partial will also be cached separately.
+To cache a single template once, see the section titled Caching below.

 Note that the `json_engine` option uses the [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) intelligent engine defaults so in most cases you **don't need to configure this** directly.
 If you wish to use yajl as